 Our manufacturing approach is based on the relentless pursuit of maximum efficiency and highest quality.
 We implement top of the line hardware and software solutions to deliver consistent quality standards, in an attempt to minimize human impact in the production chain.
 Our manufacturing methods and processes, which are standardized in all of our production facilities, allow us to provide consistent products, processes and services, both in terms of quality and time to market, worldwide.
-Our pro-active, forensic approach to manufacturing together with our careful oversight allow us to mitigate the risk of quality issues to customers, thereby reducing additional costs for them and us.
-At all stages of our manufacturing process we strive to preserve the integrity of medicines and protect the safety of patients.
+Our pro-active, data-driven approach to manufacturing together with our careful oversight allow us to mitigate the risk of quality issues to customers, thereby reducing additional costs for them and us.
+At all stages of our manufacturing process, we strive to preserve the integrity of the drug containers to safeguard the integrity of medicines and protect the safety of patients.

-Our ultimate goal is to achieve "zero quality issues" by delivering products and services that never fall short of client specifications, and by operating a quality control system capable of preventing a sub-standard product from ever being delivered to our customers.
+Our ultimate goal is to achieve "zero quality issues" by delivering products and services that never fall short of client specifications, and by operating a quality system capable of preventing a sub-standard product from ever being delivered to our customers.